kurotus/sifImporter/README.md

 # sifImporter

 PHP client for importing patron information from registry to Voyager.
+Developed for University of Lapland Library.

 ## Installation